iterative/ldb-resources/documentation/Command-summary.md

 The minimum and sufficient set of permissions for LDB is to **list, stat and read** any objects at `<storage-URI>`. `ADD-STORAGE` fails if permissions are not sufficient, and succeeds with a warning if permissions are too wide. `ADD-STORAGE` also checks if `<storage-URI>` falls within an already registered URI, and prints an error if this the case.
 Permissions are re-checked if an existing storage location is re-added.

 Since LDB assumes that storage objects are immutable, it never attempts to alter or move them.
-However, LDB may be required to push *new* files to storage if user chooses to source objects from ephemeral _fs_ paths (for example, a personal workspace).
+However, LDB may be required to push *new* files to storage if user chooses to source objects from ephemeral _fs_ paths (for example, from a personal workspace).
 Destination configured as `read-add` will permit LDB to automatically save such objects into immutable storage.

 ## flags